uidaholib/main-web-redesign_draft/content/services/oapf/eligibility.md

 Potential applicants are strongly encouraged to speak with [Kristin Henrich](mailto:khenrich@uidaho.edu), U of I - OAPF Fund Manager, or their [library liaison]({{ '/about/liaisons.html' | relative_url }}) to determine whether their application meets the eligibility criteria.

-In FY 2023, the total allocation will be split into two funding periods:

-- Funding Period #1 = $17,500: Articles accepted for publication between July 1, 2022 and December 31, 2022
-- Funding Period #2 = $17,500: Articles accepted for publication between January 1, 2023 and June 16, 2023

 U of I affiliated authors may apply for funding multiple times until their author cap is met or funds are exhausted.
 Applications are accepted on a first come, first served basis during each funding period, until funds are exhausted or the end of the funding period.